Communicating Simply

 - Open your text editor or Google docs.

-- Create your YAML header as specified above and compose your post (see below).
+- Create your YAML header as specified above and compose your post following the directions in Step 4, below.

-- Within your branch, locate the _posts folder.
+- In your spring-2026 repository, locate the _posts folder.
 Click Add New File at top right, and then select Upload file.
-Drag and drop your .md file and continue to Step 4 below.
+Drag and drop your .md file and continue to Step 5 below.

 Step 4: Compose your assignment using appropriate Markdown syntax